MSSP Final Rule to Address Anomalous Catheter Billing in 2023

 • High/Low Revenue determinations and its implications for Advance Investment Payment and ACO PC Flex eligibility

-As currently proposed, only dates of service in CY2023 would be excluded.
-This would affect PY2023 financial settlement and would affect benchmark calculations for ACOs in which 2023 is a benchmark year (i.e., ACOs entering a new agreement period in 2024, 2025, and 2026).
+Only dates of service in CY2023 will be excluded.
+This will affect PY2023 financial settlement and benchmark calculations for ACOs in which 2023 is a benchmark year (i.e., ACOs entering a new agreement period in 2024, 2025, and 2026).

-The codes referenced above would not be excluded from other benchmark years (e.g., 2021 and 2022 for ACOs that entered a new agreement period in 2024).
+The codes referenced above will l not be excluded from other benchmark years (e.g., 2021 and 2022 for ACOs that entered a new agreement period in 2024).

 CMS states that for most ACOs, the inclusion of the specified catheter codes does not substantially change their estimated financial outcome in PY2023.
-If proposals to remove the codes are finalized as proposed, some ACOs would perform better, some would perform worse, and many would likely see no substantial difference.
+As finalized, some ACOs will perform better, some will perform worse, and many will see no substantial difference.
 How the exclusion of catheter claims affects a given ACO will depend on how billing and payment for the relevant codes in their attributed population compares to the utilization of those services in the regional and national reference populations and how each has trended over time.

 Will PY2023 financial settlement calculations be delayed?

-If finalized as proposed, CMS anticipates a 6-week delay in issuing financial settlement reports.
+As finalized, CMS anticipates a 6-week delay in issuing financial settlement reports.
 Annual financial settlement reports are typically issued in early August with payments of shared savings being made in September.
-This delay would likely push those reports to mid-September with shared savings being paid sometime in October.
+As of mid-October, ACOs had not yet received their PY2023 Financial Settlement reports.

 Will these policies also apply to ACO REACH?
 What about other CMMI APMs?

-This proposed rule is specific to MSSP.
+The final rule is specific to MSSP.
 However, CMMI notified ACOs participating in the ACO REACH Model that they intend to align their policies with the MSSP policies, which is consistent with what CMMI Director, Liz Fowler, has indicated in recent months.
-Additional guidance from ACO REACH is expected in the near future.
+Additional guidance for ACO REACH was released on August 1 that states ACO REACH PY 23 expenditures will be adjusted for SAHS billing consistent with the finalized MSSP policy.
 CMS has not yet indicated if or how any similar policies would be applied to other APMs.

-Does this proposed rule address how CMS will identify and address “SAHS” in the future?
+Does this final rule address how CMS will identify and address “SAHS” in the future?

-This proposed rule is specific to dates of service in CY2023.
-In the CMS Fact Sheet released along with the rule, they indicated that additional details are expected in the Physician Fee Schedule, which should be released in early July.
-We anticipate that in that rule, CMS may make broader policy proposals about how to handle similar situations in the future.
+This final rule is specific to dates of service in CY2023.
+In the CMS Fact Sheet released along with the proposed rule, they indicated that additional details are expected in the Physician Fee Schedule, which was released in early July.
+In the PFS 2025 proposed rule, CMS makes broader policy proposals about how to handle similar situations in the future.
+CMS is proposing to routinely examine billing trends to identify and monitor any codes that would trigger the SAHS policy for CY 2024 and beyond.
+As the 2025 PFS proposed rule was published in late July, we expect the final rule in early November.

 Go to the Source(s)